lr-m/lr-m.github.io/static/media/translator-2025-12-28-p6.0e9021568c9ade31b600.md

 ---
 published: true
-title: "🗺️ [5] Three More Exploits"
+title: "🗺️ [5] Four More Frels Exploits"
 toc: true
 toc_sticky: true
 tagline: "I know I said I was done with this in the last blog, but I decided to do a talk on this for some reason... which means more exploits!"